 speed and likelihood of execution and settlement.

 Spread Co will generally apply its best execution obligation to retail clients and professional clients by prioritising obtaining the best possible price for you (for this purpose, price includes the price of the financial instrument to which your trade relates and its execution costs).
-However, in some circumstances, other factors will be given greater importance than price or costs in obtaining the best possible execution result.
+However, in some circumstances, other factors will be given greater importance than price or costs where those factors are instrumental in obtaining the best possible execution result.

 In order to aim to provide the best possible price for you, Spread Co will ensure that the prices it permits you to execute trades at are based upon market prices for the underlying products in which you are executing the relevant trades.
 Spread Co has access to various sources of information on the current market prices and liquidity from which it generates the buy and sell prices quoted to you.
 Having objectively established the market prices, Spread Co will add a spread to these market prices.
 The maximum spreads which Spread Co will add to the market prices will be set out on Spread Co’s dealing system and Spread Co will notify you if these maximum spreads are amended at any time.